WillDrug/channel_manager_bot/README.md

 When a user submits a certain number of useless requests, which are not commands nor submissions he is ignored for 24 hours all-together.

 Each useful request halves the meter

+## Commands List
+/start - Works with deep links and switches you to a proper menu /reset - Goes to root menu from anywhere
+/list - List channels you're modding
+/choose - Prompts you to choose a channel.
+Persists /unmod - Stop yourself from being a mod.
+Works from root and channel menus /admin - Go to admin menu.
+Works from root and channel menus.
+/help - Help with current menu
+/modlist - !ADMIN ONLY! - Lists moderators
+/unmod  - !ADMIN ONLY! - Strip someone's mod privileges /mod - !ADMIN ONLY! - Shows a useful button to ask someone to be a mod!
+/banlist - !ADMIN ONLY! - Current banlist
+/unban <username> - !ADMIN ONLY! - Unban some user by username /ban <username> - !ADMIN ONLY! - Ban some user by username (only if user has spoken to a bot at least once) /unmanage - !ADMIN ONLY! - Unmanages your channel.
+WORKS INSTANTLY!
+CAREFUL!